AJ Perez (motivational speaker): Blogging

-Perez first gained prominence as a blogger when his article,"Dear Ex ni Janine Tugonon" went viral.
+Perez first gained national prominence as a blogger when his article,"Dear Ex ni Janine Tugonon" went viral.
 This article was his humorous take regarding the relationship woes of Miss Universe 2012 first runner-up Janine Tugonon and her boyfriend Jaypee Santos.
-In just the span of two days, the article spread nationwide attention having 120,000 readers and was re-posted to various social networking sites such as Facebook and Twitter and gained traction from there as well.
+In just the span of two days, the article spread nationwide attention having almost a million readers (which was a major feat as a blogger at that time due to social media's early stages) and was re-posted to various social networking sites such as Facebook and Twitter and gained traction from there as well.
 This viral post was even posted by the Philippines' major TV networks, ABS-CBN and GMA Network.

 A month later, Perez again made the news when his blog post, "Dear Kuyang Taiwanese" ("Dear Taiwanese Elder Brother") went viral over social media sites.
 This article was Perez' way to defend Filipino migrant workers who were abused in Taiwan as a result of the standoff between the two countries over a territorial dispute.

 During the Social Media Day celebrations in the Philippines, Globe Telecom awarded Perez to be the first Globe Tatt Pilipinas Awards "Blogger Phenom" for Davao City.
+The amount of the readers and followers he has on his blog made him to be considered as one of the precursors of being a Filipino "social media influencer" when the concept of being an influencer or a content creator has yet to exist a couple of years later.

 His article "Because I Fell in Love Here in Davao" written as his homage for Davao City in time for the Kadayawan 2013 celebrations garnered much-acclaim from Davaoeños as the article went viral through social media.
 Also, during the height of the Priority Development Assistance Fund scam in the Philippines, many of Perez' articles that poked fun on those involved in the scam went viral on social media as well.